Chiddy Bang: 2011–2012: Peanut Butter and Swelly and Breakfast

 Peanut Butter and Swelly is the third mixtape by the duo.
 It was released on May 27, 2011 as a prequel to their upcoming debut album Breakfast.
 It consists of 15 tracks featuring fellow rappers including Trae tha Truth, Casey Veggies and Mac Miller as well as singer eLDee the Don and electronic music duo The Knocks.
 The mixtape contains many references to Anamege's Guinness World Record for Longest Freestyle Rap.

 The duo initially planned a late summer release for their debut studio album Breakfast in 2011.
 This was later changed to November 2011 and again to the following year in February 2012 when they opted to release a single from the album, "Ray Charles", instead.
-The album was released ahead of schedule on February 22, 2012 at midnight via iTunes and is available in the Google Play Music Store, iTunes, and Walmart.
-The first single "Mind Your Manners" premiered on June 29, 2011 and includes samples from Swedish pop band Icona Pop.
+The album was released ahead of schedule on February 22, 2012, at midnight via iTunes and is available in the Google Play Music Store, iTunes, and Walmart.
+The first single "Mind Your Manners" premiered on June 29, 2011, and includes samples from Swedish pop band Icona Pop.
 The single is also on the soundtrack for the EA Sports video game Madden NFL 12.
 On February 8, Chiddy Bang released a snippet of the song "Breakfast" as a teaser for the album.
+An "Exclusive Spotify Freestyle" was released on February 17 with cover art similar to that of the album Breakfast.
+A series of "Mind Your Manners" remixes, including one with Travie McCoy, were released later in 2012 in the form of two EPs (one featuring a previously unreleased song titled "Twisted").